VP Harris to visit DMZ after North Korean missile tests | Law-Order

 North Korea fired two short-range ballistic missiles on Wednesday, while Harris was in Japan, and had fired one before she left Washington on Sunday.
 The launches contribute to a record level of missile testing this year.

-Harris was travelling to Seoul after three days in Tokyo, where she denounced North Korea's “illicit weapons program” during a speech on an American destroyer at a naval base.
-She was in Tokyo to attend the state funeral of former Japanese Prime Minister Shinzo Abe.

-In Washington, White House press secretary Karine Jean-Pierre said the latest missile tests would not deter Harris from the DMZ and that she wanted to demonstrate America's “rock-solid commitment” to regional security.
+Before going to the DMZ, Harris met with South Korean President Yoon Suk Yeol at his office in Seoul and praised the alliance between the countries as a "linchpin of security and prosperity."
+Yoon, a conservative who took office in May, called her visit "another turning point" in strengthening ties.
+Harris and Yoon were expected to discuss the growing North Korean nuclear threats and the U.S. commitments to defend the South.
+They were also expected to discuss expanding economic and technology partnerships and repairing recently strained ties between Seoul and Tokyo to strengthen their trilateral cooperation with Washington in the region.
+Harris earlier spent three days in Tokyo, where she denounced North Korea's "illicit weapons program" during a speech on an American destroyer at a naval base and attended the state funeral of former Japanese Prime Minister Shinzo Abe.
+In Washington, White House press secretary Karine Jean-Pierre said the latest missile tests would not deter Harris from the DMZ and that she wanted to demonstrate America's "rock-solid commitment" to regional security.

-''As you know, North Korea has a history of doing these types of tests,'' Jean-Pierre said, calling it “not unusual.”
-Before stopping at the DMZ, Harris was to meet with South Korean President Yoon Suk Yeol, who took office in May.
-Despite the close alliance between the United States and South Korea, the relationship has been marked by tension recently.
+''As you know, North Korea has a history of doing these types of tests,'' Jean-Pierre said, calling it "not unusual."
+Yoon had anchored his campaign with vows to deepen Seoul's economic and security partnership with Washington to navigate challenges posed by the North Korean threat and address potential supply chain risks caused by the pandemic, the U.S.-China rivalry and Russia's war on Ukraine.
+But the alliance has been marked by tension recently.
 A new law signed by President Joe Biden prevents electric cars built outside of North America from being eligible for U.S. government subsidies, undermining the competitiveness of automakers like Seoul-based Hyundai.

 South Koreans have reacted with a sense of betrayal, and Harris acknowledged the dispute in a conversation with the country's prime minister, Han Duck-soo, on Tuesday in Tokyo.
 "They pledged to continue to consult as the law is implemented," the White House said of the meeting.